evamarinma/get_next_line/README.md

 <blockquote style="border-left: 4px solid #f85149; background-color: rgba(0.05); padding: 10px;">
 <p style="margin-left: 10px;"> ⚠️ <strong>DISCLAIMER</strong>
 <br>
 <i>If you're a 42 student: 42 projects must be CODED by yourself.
 Do not copy this project into yours.
 You will learn nothing by doing that.
 Exams are completed without Internet connection; you're alone with your IDE.
-The porpuse of these repositories is to show what we do at 42 and, yes, if you're stucked at some point, learn something new, but give peer-to-peer a chance first 😉.</i></p>
+The porpuse of these repositories is to show what we do at 42 and, yes, if you're stucked at some point, learn something new, but give peer-to-peer a chance first</i> 😉.</p>
 </blockquote>